kchapelier/SimpleMidiInput.js/README.md

 ## Notes

  * Some controllers and MIDI apps send a [noteOn events with a velocity of 0][3] instead of noteOff events.
-But no worries, SMI automatically translates them to noteOff events.
+SMI automatically translates them to noteOff events.
  * Tested with MPK Mini, HotHand USB and half a dozen iOS apps with rtpMIDI / CoreMIDI.
  * Tested on both the Jazz-plugin polyfill and the MIDI API.
  * No Sysex support yet.